Exponential mixing for SDEs forced by degenerate Levy noises: Introduction

-The main novelty of the present paper is that we obtain the exponential ergodicity for a family of 2D SDEs driven by a large class of degenerate L\'evy jump noises which include $\alpha$-stable noises ($0<\alpha<2$).
-Our approach is by modifying the coupling method established in \cite{Shi08}.
-This method is a powerful tool for handling the ergodicity problems of degenerate stochastic systems (\cite{KS-2001, KS-2002, KS10, Shi04, Shi06, Shi08, nersesyan-2008}).
-In \cite{KS-2001, KS-2002, KS10, Shi04, Shi06, Shi08}, to get the exponential ergodicity, the authors had to assume that the kick noises come periodically and are bounded or with exponential moments. \cite{nersesyan-2008} studied polynomial mixing for the complex Ginzburg-Landau equation driven by a random kick noises at random times, under the assumption that the noises have all $p>0$ moments.
-Clearly, all these assumptions in the above literatures ruled out the interesting L\'evy noises only with some $p>0$ moment such as $\alpha$-stable noises.
+The main novelty of the present paper is that we obtain the exponential ergodicity for a family of 2D SDEs driven by a large class of degenerate L\'evy jump noises which include $\alpha$-stable noises with $0<\alpha<2$.
+In \cite{KS-2001, KS-2002, KS10, Shi04, Shi06, Shi08}, the authors assumed that the kick noises come periodically and are bounded or with exponential moments. \cite{nersesyan-2008} studied polynomial mixing for the complex Ginzburg-Landau equation driven by random kick noises with all $p>0$ moments.
+Clearly, all these assumptions in the above literatures rule out the interesting L\'evy noises only with some $p>0$ moment such as $\alpha$-stable noises.

-Let us also compare our result with those known for SDEs and SPDEs forced by L\'evy noises. \cite{PSXZ11} established the exponential mixing for a family of SPDEs with a form similar to \eqref{e:SimEqnFor} under total variational norm, provided that the noises are \emph{non-degenerate} $\alpha$-stable with $1<\alpha<2$.
-The non-degeneracy assumption and the regime of $\alpha \in (1,2)$ are crucial to get the strong Feller property, which is the key point for applying the coupling or Lyapunov function technique.
-Comparing with \cite{PSXZ11}, the two new points in the present paper are that our noises are degenerate and include all $\alpha$-stable noises. \cite{Ku09} established some nice criteria of the exponential mixing (under total variation norm) for a family of finite dimensional SDEs driven by jump noises which include some one dimensional equations driven by $\alpha$-stable noises. \\
+Let us also compare our ergodicity result with those known for SDEs and SPDEs forced by L\'evy noises. \cite{PSXZ11} established the exponential mixing for a family of SPDEs with a form similar to Eq. \eqref{e:SimEqnFor} under total variational norm, provided that the noises are \emph{non-degenerate} $\alpha$-stable with $1<\alpha<2$.
+The non-degeneracy assumption and the regime of $\alpha \in (1,2)$ are crucial for getting the strong Feller property and applying the Lyapunov function technique.
+The new point in the present paper is that our noises are degenerate and can be $\alpha$-stable with $0<\alpha \le 1$.
+It is well known that $\alpha=1$ is a critical point of $\alpha$-stable noises and $\alpha$-stable type operators.
+Many nice results in the case of $\alpha>1$ can not be extended to the case $\alpha \in (0,1]$ (\cite{Pr12}). \cite{Ku09} established some nice criteria of the exponential mixing (under total variation norm) for a family of finite dimensional SDEs driven by jump noises which include some one dimensional equations driven by $\alpha$-stable noises.

-We need to stress that our stochastic system \eqref{e:MaiSPDE} is two dimensional and that the L\'evy jump noises are one dimensional.
-It is natural to ask whether one can extend our exponential ergodicity result to SPDEs forced by finite dimensional cylindrical L\'evy jump noises (the noises are of course degenerate).
-Unfortunately, it seems our technique is not applicable even for the case of 3d SDEs driven by 2d L\'evy jump noises.
-Let us point out the difficulty (very) roughly by the following toy models.
-Consider \begin{\eqn*}